Council meeting called off after public call for motion on Gaza ceasefire

 Hastings Borough Council started to host its full council meeting but it was cut short in under two minutes.

-A council meeting was called off abruptly because of calls from the public to discuss a ceasefire in Gaza, according to a council boss.
+Scenes at a council meeting which was called off abruptly because of public calls to discuss a ceasefire in Gaza were a “disgrace”, a council boss has said.

 Hastings Borough Council was set to host its full council meeting on Wednesday evening, but was cut short in under two minutes.